halhen/techsperiments/imapauth/README.md

 # Closing

 While writing this summary, I stumbled on [checkpasswd-imap](http://www.namazustudios.com/blog/checkpasswd-imap-a-mod_authnz_external-style-password-checker/) which seem to do the same and more.
 If your want something more than a quick hack, you should probably check that out.
+There's also a [pam-imap](http://pam-imap.sourceforge.net/) if that's what you're looking for.